Coleco Adam: Development and introduction

 Coleco shipped only 95,000 units by December, many of which were defective; Creative Computing later reported that "the rumored return rate was absolutely alarming".
 One store manager stated that five of six sold Adams had been returned, and expected that the sixth would likely be returned after being opened on Christmas.
 Coleco partnered with Honeywell Information Systems to open up repair chain stores around the nation.
 By December 1983, the press reported that company executives at a news conference "fielded questions about Coleco's problems with its highly publicized new Adam home computer, which has been plagued by production delays and complaints of defects", with the company able to fulfill only one third of its Canadian orders for Christmas.
 Less than 10% of Adam units had defects, the company claimed, "well below industry standards".
+In January 1984, J. C. Penney announced they would be cancelling the entirety of their Adam orders.
+They reported that the initial batch of 500 machines they had received had repeatedly flunked quality tests.
+Furthermore, due to low profit margins and an inability of manufacturers to deliver enough computers, they would drop the sale of computers entirely as of February 1st.

 An analyst stated in early 1984 that the company had: